Skip to footer content

 Creating barcodes in Xamarin applications doesn't have to be complex or time-consuming.
-With IronBarcode, developers can generate professional-quality barcodes and QR codes across Android projects and iOS platforms using just a few lines of C# code.
-This comprehensive .NET barcode library eliminates the need for platform-specific implementations while providing enterprise-grade features that work consistently across all mobile devices in your Xamarin Forms or native Xamarin projects.
+With IronBarcode, developers can generate professional-quality barcodes and QR codes across Android and iOS platforms using just a few lines of C# code.
+This .NET barcode library eliminates the need for platform-specific implementations while providing enterprise-grade features that work consistently across all mobile devices in your Xamarin Forms or native Xamarin projects.

-Implementing barcode generation from scratch in Xamarin.Forms require handling complex encoding algorithms, managing platform-specific rendering differences, and ensuring accurate output across various barcode symbologies.
+Implementing barcode generation from scratch in Xamarin.Forms requires handling complex encoding algorithms, managing platform-specific rendering differences, and ensuring accurate output across various barcode symbologies.
 A professional .NET barcode library, such as IronBarcode, eliminates these challenges by providing a unified API that handles all technical complexities internally through simple C# methods.

 IronBarcode supports over 30 barcode formats, including QR codes, Code 128, Code 39, EAN-13, UPC-A, Data Matrix, PDF 417, and Aztec codes.
 Each format is optimized for specific use cases.
-For example, QR codes excel at storing URLs and large text data, EAN13 serves retail products, while Code128 provides high-density alphanumeric encoding.
+For example, QR codes excel at storing URLs and large text data, EAN-13 serves retail products, while Code 128 provides high-density alphanumeric encoding.
 The library automatically calculates checksums, applies appropriate error correction levels, and ensures compliance with GS1 standards for commercial applications.

 Install-Package BarCode

-For Android application projects, no additional permissions are required for basic barcode creation.
-However, if you plan to save generated scanned barcodes to external storage, add the WRITE_EXTERNAL_STORAGE
+For Android projects, no additional permissions are required for basic barcode creation.
+However, if you plan to save generated barcodes to external storage, add the WRITE_EXTERNAL_STORAGE permission to your AndroidManifest.xml.
+Review the Android-specific setup guide for detailed platform considerations.

 IronBarCode.License.LicenseKey = "YOUR-LICENSE-KEY-HERE";